kedro-org/kedro/docs/source/starters/new_project_tools.md

-# Using tools to configure your Kedro project
+# Tools to customise a new Kedro project

-## Configuring your project setup

-There are several ways to configure your project tool when creating a new Kedro project.
+There are several ways to configure your new project with the tools and example code.

-### Through the `kedro new` prompt
+## `kedro new`

 Navigate to the directory in which you would like to create your new Kedro project, and run the following command: